Continue reading on DataGuidance with:

 8.4.
 Right to erasure

-POPIA allows a data subject the right to request that a responsible party correct or delete personal information that is inaccurate, irrelevant, and excessive, or which the responsible party is no longer authorised to retain.
+POPIA allows a data subject the right to request that a responsible party correct or delete personal information that is inaccurate, irrelevant, and excessive, or that the responsible party is no longer authorized to retain.

 8.5.
 Right to object/opt-out

-- such contact details were obtained for the purpose of direct marketing in relation to the direct marketer's own products or services that are of a similar nature; and
+• such contact details are used for the purpose of direct marketing in relation to the direct marketer's own products or services that are of a similar nature; and

 Under the CPA, consumers have the right to pre-emptively block any direct marketing.
 Any consumer who has been sent any marketing communication may demand that the persons responsible for initiating the communication desist from sending any further communication to them.